ArcadiaImpact/aset_evaluation_documentation/EVALUATION_STANDARDS.md

             *   role-based access (ideally with dynamically generated credentials).
             *   locally deployed sub-models.
             *   custom tools.
-        *   Open question: how should we protect against abuse of inference APIs other than resource consumption, e.g. triggering safety
+        *   Protect against abuse of inference APIs:
+            *  use a read-only API key.
+            *  set a budget limit (i.e. if there's a risk of a model abusing the API, create a new OpenAI project for that eval specifically and set budget alerts and limits).
     *   **Secrets:** Ensure secrets are not committed to code repos, available to agents, or available to AI code tools such as Copilot or Cursor.
         *   Secrets files (\`.env\` or similar) should be added to `.gitignore` .
         *   A secret scanner (e.g. [Github Secret Scanner](https://docs.github.com/en/code-security/secret-scanning/introduction/about-secret-scanning)) should not find any secrets in the codebase.